Lamorris Robinson Shot and Killed

 A Memphis, Tennessee man was shot and killed on October 16, 2019.
 Lamorris Robinson was shot by Charles Kalb while fleeing a small engine shop.
 Lamorris was shot in the back, as caught on surveillance, with an illegal, sawed-off shotgun.
 Kalb’s attorney denies the accounts of the police affidavits, despite video evidence.

 The family and friends of Lamorris held a vigil October 19th at the scene of his murder.
-Candles were lit in the storage facility parking lot on Mount Moriah.
+Candles were lit in the storage facility parking lot on Mount Moriah in Memphis, TN.
 Lamorris Robinson leaves behind two small children.
 The Cochran Firm Mid-South has been brought on to represent the children of Lamorris to help provide for them after this catastrophic loss of their father.